 To aid, abet, incite, compel or coerce any person to engage in any of the practices forbidden by this chapter or to obstruct or prevent any person from complying with the provisions of this chapter.

 Refer, directly or indirectly or by implication, to race, color, creed, ethnicity, or sexual orientation in any advertisement or other solicitation offering real property for sale or rental.

 Solicit or attempt to solicit the sale or rental or the listing for sale or rental of real property without furnishing in written form to the owner or occupier of such real property the name of the person or organization soliciting such sale, rental or listing.

-Unless otherwise exempt under this chapter, all persons desiring to engage in door-to-door solicitation within the Village, prior to doing so, shall submit a completed application to the licensing officer and obtain a certificate.
+Unless otherwise exempt under this chapter, all persons, including each person within an entity, desiring to engage in door-to-door solicitation within the Village, prior to doing so, shall submit a completed application to the licensing officer requesting a certificate.

 The licensing officer shall provide a standard application form for use for the registration of solicitors.
 Upon request to the licensing officer, or as otherwise provided, any person or entity may obtain in person, by mail, or facsimile, a copy of this application form.
 Each application form shall require disclosure and reporting by the applicant of the following information, documentation, and fee:

 Review of written disclosures.
 An affirmation that the applicant has received and reviewed the disclosure information required by this chapter.